 - Dummy in a sealed, named container (if required)

-- Expressed milk (if required)
+- Expressed breast milk frozen and in a cool bag (if required)

 - Nappies, wipes and cream

-- Water bottle with a lid or a sippy cup
+- Water bottle with a lid or a sippy cup with your child’s name on it

 - Any medications – medications must be given to our staff for security and staff storage in a locked medical cabinet.